bartvanhoey/AbpBlazorCustomizeLoginPage/README.md

 * Open the solution in Visual Studio (or your favorite IDE).
 * Run the `AbpBlazorCustomizeLoginPage.DbMigrator` application to apply the migrations and seed the initial data.
-* Run the `AbpBlazorCustomizeLoginPage.HttpApi.Host` application to start the server side.
+* Run the `AbpBlazorCustomizeLoginPage.HttpApi.Host` application to start the server-side.
 * Run the `AbpBlazorCustomizeLoginPage.Blazor` application to start the Blazor UI project.

 ## Create a CustomLoginModel